hapv3/neural-compiler/docs/neural_ai_dma_reuse_overlap_optimization_plan.md

   Firmware retains only the latest in-order transfer ID and queued count, so it does not duplicate the hardware FIFO in ITCM/DTCM.

-The first YOLO320 compile with queued DMA produces 4,343 package commands.
-It contains 269 DMA submits and 226 waits: 43 per-transfer waits are removed, while single-transfer groups still overlap independent compute.
-The command estimate improves from 7,383,829 to 7,223,612 cycles (-2.17%), or 67.72 to 69.22 inferences/s at 500 MHz.
+The first YOLO320 compile with queued DMA produces 4,340 package commands.
+It contains 273 DMA submits and 223 waits: 50 per-transfer waits are removed, while single-transfer groups still overlap independent compute.
+Same-direction jobs may retain RAW/WAR/WAW ordering inside the in-order hardware FIFO without an intermediate CPU wait.
+The command estimate improves from 7,383,829 to 7,223,616 cycles (-2.17%), or 67.72 to 69.22 inferences/s at 500 MHz.
+The estimator does not yet price Snitch polling, so the three waits removed by in-order dependency batching do not improve this estimate.
 The extra explicit submit/wait commands are accepted at this phase because command compaction follows memory scheduling.

 AFU/systolic submit support is an ABI and firmware change first.
 Existing RTL start/done interfaces appear sufficient, but this must be proven by unit/block